FAQ

 What does the test actually measure?

 We count and size microplastic particles in your tap water using Nile Red fluorescence — a peer-reviewed lab method published in the Journal of Hazardous Materials Letters (2022).
-You'll get a particle count, size breakdown, and a severity rating for your specific tap.
+You'll get a particle count, size breakdown, and a tier showing how your sample compares to other tests we've processed.

 How is this different from an $800 lab test?